-Professional learning and release time to support the development of intervention strategies to support high levels of learning for all students.
+Additional credential staff to support the coordination of intervention during the school day as well as development of intervention strategies to support high levels of learning for all students.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.